Festivals & Events

 From Tokyo, the fastest way to get to the area by train is on the Tohoku Shinkansen to Shin-Aomori Station, which takes around 3.5 hours, followed by a 40-minute local train to Hirosaki.
-There are also flights from Tokyo's Haneda Airport to Aomori Airport and highway buses between Tokyo and Aomori.
+There are also flights from Tokyo's Haneda Airport to Aomori Airport and highway buses between Tokyo and Hirosaki.

 From Hirosaki Station, it is a 15-minute bus ride to the Shiyakusho Mae bus stop.
 If you walk, it is around 30 minutes from the station to Hirosaki Park.

 The festival is all around the Hirosaki Park area by the castle and in the heart of the city.

 One of Japan's top snow festivals

 The Hirosaki Castle Snow Lantern Festival is filled with many activities both for day and night.

-At the Fujita Memorial Garden, there is a big snow statue.
+In the Hirosaki Park, there is a big snow statue.
 At night, there is a projection mapping display on the statue.
 The Tsugaru-Nishiki-e Cloister is another highlight—a pair of walls that display the fronts and backs of Neputa Matsuri fans.

 At night, the fans are lit up, just like during the summer Neputa festival.
 While the scale of the neputa is much smaller than on the summer floats, you can get a real sense of the energy and color of the Hirosaki Neputa Matsuri .